 To investigate all suspected frauds committed against the Council and effectively pursue fraudsters, by risk assessing and reacting accordingly to all instances of internal and external fraud, corruption or bribery.
 This work will cover all council services and subsidiary holdings such as Barnet Group.
-We continue to offer advice and assistance to colleagues and other services, on particular issues and/or fraud awareness as well as work closely with HR where our investigations involve members of staff and disciplinary offences.
+We continue to offer advice and assistance to colleagues and other services, on particular issues and/or fraud awareness.